arbaazS20/arbaazS20/README.md

 - 👋 Hi, I’m @arbaaz
-- 👀 I’m interested in web development
+- 👀 I’m interested in ai and ml projects
-- 🌱 I’m currently learning react
+- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on react projects
+- 💞️ I’m looking to collaborate on python projects
-- 📫 How to reach me -arbaazs329@gmail.com
+- 📫 How to reach me - arbaazs329@gmail.com

 <!---
 arbaazS20/arbaazS20 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.